RedisLabs/redislabs-docs/content/rdi/troubleshoot.md

 quarkus.log.level=DEBUG
 ```

-The most common problems with running Debezium Server are either:
+The most common problems with running Debezium Server are:

-- **Debezium Failing to Reach the Configuration File**
+- **Debezium failing to reach the configuration file**

   The error message for this one is not clear and typically Debezium reports it couldn't find the first element in the configuration file.
 Usually it implies that there is no `application.properties` file in `$PWD/debezium`.
 Make sure you run the `docker run` command from the right directory.

-- **Debezium Failing to Reach the Source Database**
+- **Debezium failing to reach the source database**

   The error message is not obvious again.
 It will typically report a problem reading the binary log of the source database.
 There are several potential reasons here: